upsidedownlabs/docs.upsidedownlabs.tech/software/chords/chords-python/index.rst

    - You can download the Chords-Python repository from GitHub by visiting the following link: `Chords-Python <https://github.com/upsidedownlabs/Chords-Python/>`_.

-   - Or, You can clone the repository using Git by running the following command:
+   - Or, you can clone the repository using Git by running the following command:

    .. code-block:: console